-- e) Structure is located in areas with high or medium SoVI® scores.
-All residential primary residence homes that were impacted by flooding will be eligible. - f) Homes that have suffered substantial damage will also qualify for assistance to mitigate against future losses and to comply with local building and zoning codes to address future flood risk.
+- e) Homes that have suffered substantial damage will also qualify for assistance to mitigate against future losses and to comply with local building and zoning codes to address future flood risk.
 Based on recent federal guidance (Federal Register Notice 81 FR 5989, published on November 21, 2016), the State will require that buildings elevated with CDBG-DR dollars adopt standards using the best available flood elevation data plus freeboard, a factor of safety specified in the Building Code.
-The State's intention is to utilize Flood Insurance Rate Maps (FIRMs) when they are issued and to require that projects funded with CDBG-DR meet FIRM elevation plus freeboard, a factor of safety specified in the Building Code. - g) The homeowner must agree to own the home and use the home as their primary residence for a period of 3 years after rehabilitation or replacement as secured through a forgivable promissory note and lien.
+The State's intention is to utilize Flood Insurance Rate Maps (FIRMs) when they are issued and to require that projects funded with CDBG-DR meet FIRM elevation plus freeboard, a factor of safety specified in the Building Code. - f) The homeowner must agree to own the home and use the home as their primary residence for a period of 3 years after rehabilitation or replacement as secured through a forgivable promissory note and lien. - g) If located in a floodplain, the applicant must acquire flood insurance and comply with obligations to notify future owners of flood-insurance requirements.